 Looking to Writings of Jonathan Edwards Jr. To Explore The Use of Popular 19th Century Ideas and Theological Framings In Alma 42

-Let me be clear from the start that I’m not suggesting any direct or willful plagiarism of Jonathan Edwards Jr. Rather, my intention is simply to demonstrate that these theological framings regarding the necessity of the atonement (which I once felt were incredibly unique and powerful, and once attributed to an ancient American prophet) are actually surprisingly reminiscent of the ideas and voicings that happen to have been making the rounds in Joseph’s day.
+Let me be clear from the start that I’m not suggesting that Joseph must have directly plagiarized Jonathan Edwards, Jr (although I think it is possible that his work was a direct inspiration behind Alma 42).
+Rather, my intention is simply to demonstrate that these theological framings regarding the necessity of the atonement (which I once felt were incredibly unique and powerful, and once attributed to an ancient American prophet) are actually surprisingly reminiscent of the ideas and voicings that happen to have been making the rounds in Joseph’s day.
 I think it is very challenging to hold the position that an ancient American prophet happened to have been expressing the same concepts that just happen to have been uniquely framed in such similar ways by theologians in Joseph’s time period.
 Consider the following examples from “The Works of Jonathan Edwards Jr.” All but three of these quotes are found between pages 131-142.

 LIFE AS A PROBATIONARY STATE—A TIME FOR REPENTANCE